darshan-kumar-19012/onlineshoppingprojectdemo/README.md

 # onlineshopping
-This project is created as a outcome of an learning.This a ecommerce site developed using php as a backend and mysql as a database and html,css as a frontend.
+This project is created as a outcome of learning.
+This a ecommerce site developed using php as a backend and mysql as a database and html,css as a frontend.

 ## Demo Video
 https://user-images.githubusercontent.com/79315464/213865639-46bca5f7-7c7d-461c-94ac-25b1b8387822.mp4